MoneySavingExpert.com homepage

 • Third party, fire and theft.
 As above, but cover if your car is stolen or catches fire.

 • Comprehensive or 'fully comp'.
-On top of third party, fire and theft, you can also claim the costs of repairing or replacing your own car if you were at fault and caused the accident.
+You can also claim the costs of repairing or replacing your own car if you were at fault and caused the accident.

-Logically, third party insurance should be cheapest for young drivers as it offers a lesser level of cover than fully comp, yet this isn't always the case.
+Logically, third party insurance should be cheapest for young drivers as it offers a lesser amount of cover than fully comp, yet this isn't always the case.

 The rationale is that insurers think people who choose third-party insurance are more of a risk.
 In one low-risk young driver quote, we found an annual £1,500 saving for having comprehensive cover over a third-party only policy.